mmiller42/monitor-office-temp/README.md

         1. Find the *URL* shown on the page.
 It should begin with `https://maker.ifttt.com/use/`.
 Your webhook key is the sequence of characters after the `use/` in this URL.

 1. Clone this repository.

     ```sh
     git clone https://github.com/mmiller42/monitor-office-temp.git
     cd monitor-office-temp
     ```

 1. Install the dependencies.

     ```sh
     yarn
     ```

 1. Create a configuration file in the repository root folder called `config.json` or `config.json5`.
-See the [config schema](./configSchema.json5) for a full description of each config option.

     ```sh
     vim config.json5
     ```